techScript-roshan/DCS/docs/Files/design-philosophies/index.md

 Limitation: While useful for traditional materials such as stone and timber, empirical design could not ensure safety for modern materials like steel and reinforced concrete.

+📜 Ti
+1. Ancient Era (before 1600 AD) – Rule of Thumb and Experience

+Builders relied mostly on experience and tradition.
+The Egyptians built the pyramids (around 2500 BC), the Romans built aqueducts and the Colosseum (around 100 AD).
+Structures were massive and heavy.

+2. 1600–1800 – Beginning of Scientific Approach

+The Renaissance initiated interest in science and mathematics.
+Galileo (1638) studied the strength of beams.
+Robert Hooke (1678) discovered the law of elasticity ("Hooke’s Law": extension is proportional to force).
+Engineers began to understand how loads and forces act on materials.

+3. 1800–1900 – Elastic Theory and Factor of Safety

+Industrial Revolution: bridges, railways, factories.

+Many new materials like steel were used, but also many failures occurred.

+Example: The Tay Bridge Disaster (Scotland, 1879) collapsed in a storm, killing 75 people.

+To avoid failures, engineers introduced the idea of a Factor of Safety (FoS).

+Example: If a bridge must carry 100 tons, they designed it for 200 tons.

+Mathematics of elasticity and strength of materials became part of engineering education.

+👉 Philosophy: "Always keep extra strength as a safety margin."

 ---

 ## 2. Working Stress Method (WSM)